-The bible teaches us that God created humans to do good works, which He had prepared beforehand so that we would walk in them.
-(Ephesians 2:10) In Hebrew, the foundation of good works are mitzvot (laws of God).
+The bible teaches us that God created humans for eternal life with good works, which He had prepared beforehand so that we would walk in them.
+(Ephesians 2:10) In Hebrew, the foundation of good works is mitzvot (laws of God).
 God also created humans to be holy and blameless before Him.
 (Ephesians 1:4) The wages of the righteous is life.
 (Proverbs 10:16, Romans 6:23) He who is steadfast in righteousness will attain life.
 (Proverbs 11:19) In other words, in the way of righteousness is life, and in its pathway, there is no death.
-(Proverbs 12:28) Therefore, the requirement for eternal life for Adam and Eve was for them to be righteous, holy, and blameless before God.
-God wanted Adam and Eve to maintain eternal life through good righteous works.
+(Proverbs 12:28) Therefore, the requirement for life for Adam and Eve was for them to be righteous, holy, and blameless before God.
+God wanted Adam and Eve to have life through righteous works.
 Life was not free for them, so it cannot be free for anyone else.

 After Sin from Adam to Moses